Creyslz/ReviewComparer/README.md

 or
 ```
-python ReviewComparer.py asin1 asin2 asin3 ... (for an arbitrary number of asin's)
+python ReviewComparer.py ASIN1 ASIN2 ASIN3 ... (for an arbitrary number of ASIN's)
 ```
-This will compare the products of the given asin's.
+This will compare the products of the given ASIN's.

-Asin stands for Amazon standard identification number.
+ASIN stands for Amazon Standard Identification Number.
-Asin's are 10 character codes that can be found in every amazon product url
+ASIN's are 10 character codes that can be found in every Amazon product url
 ```
                                                                         This part
                                                                         |        |